CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 rabbitmq-retry:         <Name of your retry queue>
 ```

+The messages that published to these queues are always in JSON format, and
+hold the meta information for each delivery: the envelope, recipient and other
+message-specific settings.

 ### Queue for outgoing messages

 All emails that MailerQ sends out are fetched from the outbox queue.
 This